Example Screenshots

 Home Screen From here, you select the information you require.

-‘Standard’ is the commonest way to see the data of a particular aircraft.
-After typing in the registration, a list of aircraft that have used that registration is shown on the left of the screen, and the data on that aircraft is shown on the right.
-Your own personal logging history is also shown below the aircraft data.
+Current Reg is the commonest way to see the data of a particular aircraft.
+After typing in the registration, a list of aircraft that have used that registration is shown and once you have selected the one of interest, the data on that aircraft is shown.
+This covers the history of the airframe with operators and their operating dates and background notes.
+One of your own photos can be shown and additional ones are accessible here.
+Your own personal logging history and actual flights in the aircraft are shown below the aircraft data.

-‘Registers’ enables you to print out civil and military registers by country, listing either the current registrations or listing all current and previous uses of each registration.
+Registers enables you to print out civil and military registers by country, listing either current and/or historic registrations.
+These can be sorted in a variety of means.
+‘Civil Extant’ is shown.

-Listings can be sorted by Registration, Type, C/N and Operator.
+Production lists can be sorted by Registration, Type, C/N and Operator..

 Mode-S Radar Integration